 Who is eligible to use the counseling center?

-Our services are provided for those students currently enrolled in the academic session during which the counseling takes place.
+Our services are provided for those students currently enrolled in the academic semester during which the counseling takes place.

 Are there time limits as to how long I can meet with my counselor?